 How about we talk about how we find the solution instead?

 Let’s start here.

-We’re not fixing it because we have to, but because we want to.
+We’re fixing it because we want it to change.

 Most importantly, we’re fixing it as a community, collaborating to create the space to allow the solution to come.